Chapel Hill pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Chapel Hill right now?

-On 25 June 2026, overall pollen levels in Chapel Hill are low.
-Cypress is the main contributor to airborne pollen, while grass remain at lower levels
+On 16 July 2026, overall pollen levels in Chapel Hill are moderate.
+Grass is the main contributor to airborne pollen, while ambrosia remain at lower levels

 Will pollen levels change in Chapel Hill tomorrow?

-On 26 June 2026, pollen conditions in Chapel Hill will be similar to today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Chapel Hill will be different from today, with ambrosia at low levels and grass continuing to decline

 Is pollen expected to decrease in Chapel Hill this week?